UK CBAM: The UK's Carbon Import Levy

 How is the UK CBAM calculated?

-The calculation of UK CBAM certificate price will be based on the carbon footprint of imported goods.
-Companies exporting to the UK will be required to pay a carbon price, reflecting the difference between the carbon price in the country of origin (if applicable) and the UK's carbon price (which is currently one of the highest of all major trading partners).
+The calculation of the UK CBAM liability will center on the carbon footprint of imported goods, with importers required to pay a carbon price that bridges the difference between the UK’s carbon pricing mechanisms and any explicit carbon price paid in the country of origin (if applicable).
+Implicit carbon pricing will not be recognized.

 • The "tax point," which is when the CBAM liability arises, will be the date the good is released into the UK domestic market if customs controls are in place, or the date the good enters the UK in the absence of customs controls.
+There are two exceptions to this general rule:

 • Those liable will be required to submit a CBAM return and pay the due amount at the end of each accounting period.
 The first accounting period will cover imports from January 1 to December 31, 2027, and subsequent periods will be quarterly from 2028 onwards.